al1brn/geonodes/docs/getting_started.md

 > Since `position` is also a read property, the GEOMETRY socket has a read/write property named `position`.

 > [!IMPORTANT]
-> Operations on geometry changes the actual socket warpped by the class GEOMETRY:
+> Operations on geometry changes the actual socket pointed by the class GEOMETRY.
+>
-> `geo.position = v` :
+> For instance with `geo.position = v` :
-> - before the operation, geo points to the output socket of node A
+> - before setting the position, `geo` points to the output socket of node A
-> - after the operation, geo points to the output socket of node `SetPosition`
+> - after the operation, `geo` points to the output socket of node `SetPosition`

 ``` python
 with GeoNodes("Demo") as tree: